 - Integrated logging decorator

-- Gzip support for on the fly compression
+- Gzip decorator for compression

 - Static file support for fast delivery of assets

-- Run you Django app thru FAPWS
+- Run you Django app through FAPWS

 Static file server

 FAPWS can be used to serve a huge amount of static file requests.
 With the help of a async database in the backend, you can use FAPWS as your own Amazon S3.